-Olwen grew up in a musical family in Sussex, singing in choirs and playing violin in orchestras from an early age.
-She learned piano as a child and picked up a guitar when she found herself at university without any instruments.
-She started writing songs with a friend in the late 90’s and hasn’t stopped since, drawing from a variety of genres including folk, pop and jazz.
+I grew up in a musical family in Sussex, singing in choirs and playing violin in orchestras from an early age.
+I learned piano as a child and picked up a guitar when I found myself at university without any instruments.
+I started writing songs with a friend in the late 90’s and over the last 20 years or so have drawn from a variety of genres including folk, pop and jazz.

-In 2006, Olwen supported UK worship leader, Kate Simmonds on her final UK tour before moving to Australia, has performed at the Tearfund tent at New Wine and was featured on a compilation album released by Essential Christian in 2009.
+In 2006, I had the privilege of supporting UK worship leader, Kate Simmonds on her final UK tour before moving to Australia.
+I have also performed at the Tearfund tent at New Wine and was featured on a compilation album released by Essential Christian in 2009.

-After the release of Hardly a Day, Olwen took a break from writing to focus on her family, but continued to lead worship in her local church, she moved to South Wales and began writing again in 2018 and returns with the EP Parables.
+After the release of Hardly a Day, I took a break from writing to focus on family, but continued to lead worship in my local church.
+I moved to South Wales in 2016 and began writing again in 2018. and returned with the EP Parables in 2022.